Bohem1/datum/README.md

 ## 1. Why Datum?

-This PowerShell Module enables you to easily manage a **Policy-Driven Infrastructure** using **Desired State Configuration** (DSC), by letting you organise the **Configuration Data** in a hierarchy adapted to your business context, and injecting it into **Configurations** based on the Nodes and the Roles they implement.
+This PowerShell Module enables you to easily manage a **Policy-Driven Infrastructure** using **Desired State Configuration** (DSC), by letting you organize the **Configuration Data** in a hierarchy adapted to your business context, and injecting it into **Configurations** based on the Nodes and the Roles they implement.

 This (opinionated) approach allows to raise **cattle** instead of pets, while facilitating the management of Configuration Data (the **Policy** for your infrastructure) and provide defaults with the flexibility of specific overrides, per layers, based on your environment.

-The Configuration Data is composed in a customisable hierarchy, where the storage can be using the file system, and the format Yaml, Json, PSD1 allowing all the use of version control systems such as git.
+The Configuration Data is composed in a customizable hierarchy, where the storage can be using the file system, and the format Yaml, Json, PSD1 allowing all the use of version control systems such as git.

 ### Notes